maystey/uct_nassp_cm2020/CHAPTERS.md

 The current status of the chapters are recorded in this file.

 ## Misc.
+Change all instances where I use the word collection to sequence.

 Items in this section are necessary to add, but I cannot place them at the moment.
 - Checking object types using `is`